-Operating income declined 40.8% to \$48.1 million compared to \$81.2 million for 2021.
-Sequential monthly declines in resin costs, especially in the United States, and the corresponding reduction in sales price progressively implemented for much of 2022, squeezed margins as Innovia worked through higher cost inventory positions.
-Although significant energy surcharges in Europe were implemented earlier in the year to aid in offsetting rapidly escalating costs in the region at historically unheard-of rates, acceptance by the customer base and dramatically volatile movements in energy prices delayed its impact.
-Significant increases in transportation costs also negatively impacted profitability for 2022 compared to 2021, especially in Europe.
-Return on sales was 6.1% for 2022 compared to 10.8% for 2021.
+Operating income declined 5.2% to \$45.6 million compared to \$48.1 million for 2022.
+In addition to the volume shortfall, consistent sequential declines in resin costs, and the corresponding reduction in sales price progressively implemented for much of 2023, squeezed margins as Innovia worked through higher cost inventory positions.
+Energy rates in Europe, although significantly reduced compared to 2022, remained somewhat elevated compared to historical norms.
+Although volumes showed early signs of improvement, demand remained sluggish but profitability improved compared to the prior year fourth quarter due to much better performance in the USMCA region.
+Return on sales was 7.2% for 2023 compared to 6.1% for 2022.

-Innovia invested \$35.4 million in capital spending for 2022 largely for the new film extrusion and top coating capabilities in Europe and Mexico compared to \$47.0 million for 2021.
-Depreciation and amortization for Innovia, excluding amortization on right-of-use assets, was \$47.1 million for 2022, compared to \$46.1 million for 2021.
+Innovia invested \$80.5 million in capital spending for 2023 compared to \$35.4 million in 2022.
+Capital additions were largely for the new film extrusion and top coating capabilities in Europe and Mexico, respectively.
+Depreciation and amortization for Innovia, excluding amortization on right-of-use assets, was \$46.6 million for 2023, compared to \$47.1 million for 2022.